Everyone loves free stuff. Why? Why else, it’s free! But some free things are better than others.

 Hence, any internet activity you indulge in whether legal or illegal is clearly being monitored.

 Some unscrupulous ISPs throttle your bandwidth especially when they realize that your internet activities include streaming, torrenting and gaming.

 I call them unscrupulous because the main reason for throttling your bandwidth is to get you to subscribe for more expensive packages in a bid to reduce the buffering and such.You want to keep your internet activities a secret from even your ISP.

 This way, you will get exactly what you pay for.

 Encryption is arguably the most important feature in a VPN.

 This is because this feature forms the baseline for security.

-With a good encryption, it doesn't matter if some hacker manages to crack into the VPN tunneling.
+With good encryption, it doesn’t matter if some hacker manages to crack into the VPN tunnelling.

 This is because the encrypted data will be gibberish that doesn’t make sense.